Spread some Halloween cheer with these Free You’ve Been Booed Printable signs.

 Boo Basket Container Ideas

 Your boo baskets can be as big or small as you want.
 It all depends on your budget.
-The you’ve been booed gift can be in something as small as a little kraft paper bag or as big as a plastic pumpkin pail!
+You’ve been booed gift can be in something as small as a little kraft paper bag or as big as a plastic pumpkin pail!

 - plastic loot bucket (this is what I used, and I got it from Dollar Tree)